mrled/progfiguration/docs/src/developer-reference/design.rst

 you could note it as a build-time dependency and copy its code into your package when it's built.
 This means updating the package is a bit less work compared to vendoring.

-If you're using zipapp pacakges, note that only pure Python dependencies can be vendored or statically included, see `zipapp caveats <https://docs.python.org/3/library/zipapp.html#caveats>`_.
+If you're using zipapp packages, note that only pure Python dependencies can be vendored or statically included, see `zipapp caveats <https://docs.python.org/3/library/zipapp.html#caveats>`_.

 Python language servers